CTRL-plus-S/arduino_rpi_cloud_connection/README.md

-# rpi_-_arduino_connection
+# cloud_rpi_arduino_connection
-Here we create connection between an Arduino and the RPi
+Here we create connection between many Arduino boards with the cloud through the RPi